SHAREHOLDER UPDATE: Halper Sadeh LLC Investigates DFFN, CNXC, LSI

-Diffusion Pharmaceuticals Inc. (NASDAQ: DFFN)’s sale to SoftBank Group Corp. and its affiliate for $1.40 per share.
+Diffusion Pharmaceuticals Inc. DFFN's sale to SoftBank Group Corp. and its affiliate for $1.40 per share.
 If you are a Berkshire shareholder, click here to learn more about your rights and options.

-Concentrix Corporation (NASDAQ: CNXC)’s merger with Webhelp.
+Concentrix Corporation CNXC's merger with Webhelp.
 Upon closing of the proposed transaction, Concentrix shareholders will own approximately 78% of the combined company.
 If you are a Concentrix shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.